+'''

-This is the first line And this is the second
+This is the first line

+And this is the second

+'''

 There are, of course, situations where you want a backslash in a string to be just a backslash, not a special code.
 If two backslashes follow each other, they will collapse together, and only one will be left in the resulting string value.
-This is how the string "A newline character is written like " \n "." can be expressed:
+This is how the string "A newline character is written like" \n "." can be expressed:

+'''

 "A newline character is written like \"\\n\"."

+'''

 Strings, too, have to be modeled as a series of bits to be able to exist inside the computer.
 The way JavaScript does this is based on the Unicode standard.
 This standard assigns a number to virtually every character you would ever need, including characters from Greek, Arabic, Japanese, Armenian, and so on.
 If we have a number for every character, a string can be described by a sequence of numbers.
 And that's what JavaScript does.

-But there's a complication: JavaScript's representation uses 16 bits per string element, which can describe up to 216 different characters.
-But Unicode defines more characters than that-about twice as many, at this point.
+There's a complication though: JavaScript's representation uses 16 bits per string element, which can describe up to 2^{16} different characters.
+However, Unicode defines more characters than that-about twice as many, at this point.
 So some characters, such as many emoji, take up two "character positions" in JavaScript strings.
-We'll come back to this in
+We'll come back to this in Chapter 5.

-Chapter 5.

-Strings cannot be divided, multiplied, or subtracted, but the + operator can be used on them.
-It does not add, but it concatenates-it glues two strings together.
+Strings cannot be divided, multiplied, or subtracted.
+The + operator can be used on them, not to add, but to concatenate-to glue two strings together.
 The following line will produce the string "concatenate":